minghinshi/Revision-Tool/README.md

 There will be two modes: loose marking mode and strict marking mode.

-In strict marking mode, your answer is simply checked against a model answer, If they do not match (even if you're just missing a fullstop!) it will regard your answer as incorrect.
+In strict marking mode, your answer is simply checked against a model answer.
+If they do not match (even if you're just missing a fullstop!) it will regard your answer as incorrect.

 In loose marking mode, your answer is checked against a list of keywords.
 If your answer contails all of the keywords, you are correct.